Alinka Echeverría: Nicephora (2015–present)

 In 2015, She started the research-based project Nicephora during the BMW photographer-in-residency at the musée Nicéphore Niépce.
 This project incorporates various media including collage, sculpture, three-dimensional rendering, sound installation, photography etc. In this project, Echeverría sought to deconstruct how the representations of women have long been constructed by the male gaze in male-dominated practices of early photography.
 This project stemmed from the photographic archives of Nicéphore Niépce Museum in France, a museum that centers the photography of Nicéphore Niépce, who was the inventor of photography.
 Echeverría's interest lies in the origins of photography as a medium and Nicéphore Nièpce's obsession with infinitely reproducible images.
 She appropriated and feminized the photographer's name symbolically as the title of this project.
-Echeverría's intention was thus to problematize Nicéphore Nièpce's colonial and male gaze and practices of capturing, reproducing and disseminating images of females in French North Africa at the time.
+Echeverría's intention was thus to problematize the colonial and male gaze and practices of capturing, reproducing and disseminating images of females in French North Africa at the time.
 She views such practices to be inherent in photography since the invention of the medium.
 She scanned approximately four hundred images from the archive, particularly images of females.
 This project is also Echeverría's exploration of her Latin feminine contemporary perspective.

 To Echeverría, this project is a fieldwork, in which the field is the basement of the museum.
 As an anthropologist and photographic artist, she interrogates and deconstructs how these images ungird colonial and male gaze, seeking a contemporary overturn of these inherently biased practices.
 The other research objective of this project is to investigate how viewers are conditioned to read these images and how photographers are conditioned to construct them.
 While the practice of othering females remains to be the code of seeing until this day, Echeverría reframed and rendered these images using techniques such as collage to scrutinize how the purpose of these images can be changed, regarding their contexts and materiality.

+Nicephora was later exhibited in a solo exhibition titled ´Simulacra’ at the Montréal Museum of Fine Arts (MBAM, Musée des beaux-arts de Montréal) in 2019.